Non-Park Use Permit Policies

 Disclaimer

-Submission of an application for use of PP&R property does not necessarily guarantee that park land will be made available for the requested use.
+Submission of an application for use of PP&R property does not guarantee that park land will be made available for the requested use.

 Questions?

-Begin your Non-Park Use Permit Application
+Submit Your Non-Park Use Permit Application